 Absolutely!
 Shopping in Africa is always a big event.
 You will be able to shop at our Khutsala™ Artisans shop on Project Canaan.
 In addition, you will visit the Swazi Candle Factory and one of the local “African markets,” where you will have the opportunity to purchase handmade items.
 If time permits, you will also have the opportunity to shop at the Ngwenya Glass Factory.

 We suggest that you bring $100 – $400 in spending money for extra snacks, gifts, crafts and souvenirs, as well as items for the church you are working with in the community if you so desire.
-There is no need to tip the wait staff, maids, etc., at the hotel, but you will have an opportunity to leave a tip for all hotel staff before you leave Eswatini.
+There is no need to tip the wait staff, maids, etc., at the hotel, as this is included in your trip costs and will be divided appropraitely to staff on the ground.
 Do not bring Traveler’s Checks, as they will not be accepted at most locations.

 What Do you need to Pack?